 Select the Debug configuration and one of the iOS Simulator choices in the toolbar, for example the iPhone 6s iOS 9.3 choice:

-Make sure the Android platform project is the active project in Xamarin Studio (you can right-click and choose Set As Startup Project to change it if necessary).
+Make sure the Android platform project is the active project in Visual Studio for Mac (you can right-click and choose Set As Startup Project to change it if necessary).

 Select the Debug configuration and one of the choices in the emulator drop-down.
 If you don't see any choices, or you would like to configure the choices available, use the instructions described above.